cedar-policy/cedar-docs/docs/collections/_policies/syntax-datatypes.md

 A sequence of characters consisting of letters, numbers, or symbols.

-Cedar doesn't have a string length limit, but services that use Cedar are likely to have limits for each element with a value of type `String`.

 ## Long {#datatype-long}

 A whole number without decimals that can range from -9223372036854775808 to 9223372036854775807.